czheyutao/A2BDefects/README.md

 ```

 ---
-## 📚 Related Resources
+## 📚 Reference
-We recommend exploring these repositories for extended research:
+Our work is built upon the following resources:

 | Resource | Description |
 |----------|-------------|